 What kind of disgusting social ideas do people have around here?
 If we share a common destiny and our society is based on mutual solidarity, then redistribution is the only thing that makes any sense.
 And to those who say ‚but today there are seven pensioners for each given earner, this can’t possibly work out!‘ I simply reply: ‚A single one of today’s earners is seven times more productive than those from 30 years ago!‘

 And then there’s the doctors, who have their own pension scheme, and the architects who have theirs, and the lawyers and the tax counselors and the CPAs.
-All who earn just a little bit more have long since split off of the community of mutual solidarity.
-Only 27% still pay into the redistributive social systems.
+All the people who manage to earn just a little bit more than average have long since split off of the community of mutual solidarity.
+Only 27% still actualy pay into the redistributive social systems.
 Like those lucky guys mentioned earlier, with wages only just above benefit level.
 Of course it can’t work if then 80% of the people come along and want their benefits.

 But if everybody pays up, the system is perfect.
 Because it cannot fail!
 There may be good years where everybody has a little more.
 And there may be bad years where everybody has a little less.
 But we all will always have something.
 And of course you would need to educate the pensioners about the fact that there may be some bad years.
 Not even 70-year-olds have a claim to eternal growth.

-But even if I explained all that a hundred times, you would just go home and read one single newspaper article about ‚The Pension Gap!
+But even if I kept explaining all of that a hundred times over again, you people would just go home and read one single newspaper article about ‚The Pension Gap!
 The Pension Gap!‘ And then the Germans get scared their Government might collapse.
 That’s what they also use to scare us with, you know, new political parties. ‚Oooh, all these small new parties!
 Weimar Republic!
 What if NO government can be formed?!
 That would be worse than a shitty government!‘ Newsflash: it is impossible to have no government.
-Some incompetent sod will always remain in some sort of power.
+Some incompetent sod will always remain in some sort of charge.